INTRODUCTION TO ALTADENA

 CHARLES WHITE PARK

 Charles White Park was dedicated and named for Altadena artist Charles White in 1980 after he died in 1979.
 White was also well-known for having served as Chairman of the Drawing Department at the Otis Art Institute in the 1960s and ‘70s.
-From 1980 till the early ‘90s the park hosted the Charles White Memorial Arts Festival.
+From 1980 until the early ‘90s the park hosted the Charles White Memorial Arts Festival.
 The Altadena Arts Council and White’s son, artist C. Ian White, have recently focused their efforts on trying to bring the festival back.

 Altadena got its first town hall in 1991 when a structure originally built as a barn in 1891 (with several additions and re-modelings and a stint as a home) was moved to its current location from its original site atLake and Sacramento.